chenglinzhang/behavioral-cloning/README.md

 [//]: # (Image References)

-[image5]: ./examples/model_summary.png "Model Image"
+[image5]: ./images/model_summary.png "Model Image"
-[image6]: ./examples/center_sample.png "Normal Image"
+[image6]: ./images/center_sample.png "Normal Image"
-[image7]: ./examples/center_sample_flipped.png "Flipped Image"
+[image7]: ./images/center_sample_flipped.png "Flipped Image"

-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * behavioral-cloning.py containing the script to create and train the model